LindaOjo/Lindaojo.com/content/blog/articles/Tips-on-preparing-a-great-developer-resume.md

 You should never lie on your resume.
 If you are going to get that role, you want to get it the right way.

-You shouldn't lie about your years of experiences, skills or interests.
+You shouldn't lie about your years of experiences, skills, or interests.
 Honesty saves everyone's time.

 <h3>Be confident</h3>